 - Visualization of the structures through compounds of heavy metals (e.g., osmium tetroxide)

-For images on the histology of both normal and abnormal tissues see the learning cards and .
+For images on the histology of both normal and abnormal tissues see the articles and .